By Lisa Cohen and Rabbi Yonatan Neril

 When is Shabbat?

-Shabbat starts from an hour before sundown on Friday evening and continues until sunset, with the appearance of three stars, on Saturday night – all in all, 25 hours.
+Shabbat starts from an hour before sundown on Friday evening and continues until the appearance of three stars, on Saturday night – all in all, 25 hours.
 The beginning of Shabbat is marked by the lighting of two Shabbat candles with your eyes closed which involves blessings for the Shabbat.
 The moment you open your eyes and see the two flames of holiness a feeling of peacefulness fills the home.

-Shabbat led to the 5 Day Week
+Shabbat led to the Five Day Work-Week

 The seventh day of rest is celebrated by Christians on Sunday.
 In 19th century Britain, Sundays became an official day of rest with no work allowed.
+However, this did not take into account the Jewish workers.
+In 1932, the United States officially adopted a 5-day work-week, with both Saturday and Sunday as days of rest.

 Well that’s the point – we stop DOING!